Scala Code of Conduct

 - Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

 These are the policies for upholding our community’s standards of conduct.
 If

 you feel that a thread needs moderation, please

 contact the moderation team.

 - Remarks that violate the above code of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
-(Cursing is allowed, but never targeting another user, and never in a hateful manner.)
+(Cursing is allowed, but never targeting another user, and never in a hateful or aggressive manner.)

 - Moderators will warn users who make remarks inconsistent with the above code of conduct.